Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Bounds on The FV Interactions in the Leptonic Sector

 \subsection{LEP Constraints}

 LEP searches involving $e^{+}e^{-}\to\mu^{+}\mu^{-},\tau^{+}\tau^{-}$ can be used to set limits on the FV $Z$ couplings.
-These processes proceed via the s-channel and t-channel as shown in Fig. \ref{fig1}, with only the t-channel ones being FV.
-To find the cross-section, we express the total matrix element as follows
+These processes proceed via the s-channel and t-channel as shown in Fig.~\ref{fig1}, with only the t-channel ones being FV.